Chelseacax/orbital-X-Bytedance/README.md

 * Source doc: readme
 ----->

-## check out the details of our full documentation here:https://docs.google.com/document/d/1_plI0Uo0BMp_dmGk1guOZPVVn63LVT6k3Y7NAu9aBss/edit#heading=h.s0ri7fwxlsfu
+## The README only includes the basic user guide for the project.
+For more information, please read the details of our full documentation here: bit.ly/APIGatewayDocumentation

 ## 1. Basic structure